Swansea Museum: Collections

 The Museum operates four sites: the Landore Collections Centre, the Marina, the Tramshed on the Dylan Thomas Square and the Museum itself.

 Landore Collections Centre

 The Landore Collections Centre is located in the former rolling mills building of the former Hafod/Morfa Copperworks, parts of which date back to the 1830s.
 For most of its industrial life, it was used as a rolling mills, but was in use as a warehouse before the Local Authority acquired the site in 1980.

 The building provides nearly 2,000 m2 of open-plan storage space for the reserve collections of both Swansea Museum and the former Maritime and Industrial Museum.
 Side rooms provide office and additional environmentally controlled storage space.

 Plans to further develop and regenerate the surrounding area into a focus for Wales’ copper history will complement the Collections Centre as a heritage venue.

 Marina

 Access to the maritime section is available in June, July and August.
-The museum has three boats in its collections:
+The museum has a number of vessels in its collections: